lexich/redux-api/docs/DOCS.md

 - @type: Array
 - @default: false
 - @example
 It usefull, for example, when you need to manipulate list of items.
-But you don't want to persist infomation about each manipulation, you want to save it in list.
+But you don't want to persist information about each manipulation, you want to save it in list.
 ```js
 const rest = reduxApi({
   items: "/api/items",